Configuring LUNA Settings

 3. From the Input Delay Compensation menu, choose the input delay compensation value.

-For more information about Input Delay Compensation, see the Apollo Thunderbolt Software Manual
+For more information about Input Delay Compensation, see Hardware Settings Panel.

 In addition to the main monitor stereo mix bus and the two auxiliary stereo mix buses, Apollo features up to four stereo cue mix buses (two with Apollo Twin) that can be used for a variety of signal routing purposes.